DigitalVortexLLC/racker/docs/usage.md

 # Usage Guide

-This guide provides detailed instructions on how to use RackSum for rack planning and management.
+This guide provides detailed instructions on how to use Racker for rack planning and management.

 ## Getting Started

 ### First Launch

-When you first launch RackSum, you'll see:
+When you first launch Racker, you'll see:

 1. An empty rack visualization area in the center
 2. A device library panel on the left